Frequently Asked Questions

 Cornwall Council is working with University of Exeter to look into what kind of technologies we require and how much of each technology we will need to install to achieve our carbon neutral Cornwall ambitions.
 We don’t have the results from this work yet but we do know that the huge scale of this change to renewables will have an impact on our landscape.
 As such we must work with communities and renewables developers to ensure that any new renewable electricity generation installed in Cornwall benefits local communities, and any impact it creates on our natural environment and bio-diversity is minimised.

-Cornwall has the third highest number of public charge points of any local authority with 115 chargers - 44 of which Cornwall Council has installed ourselves for public as well as fleet and staff use.
-We do however recognise that more charge points are needed and we are working with a Cornish company that has EU funding and is finalising plans to install another 66+ charge points in Cornwall.
-This will include more of the fastest chargers (called rapid and ultra-rapid chargers) which can charge cars in 20-40 mins.
+Cornwall has the third highest number of public charge points of any local authority with 115 chargers.
+Cornwall Council has installed 44 of these for public use as well as fleet and staff use.
+We do recognise that more charge points are needed.
+We are working with a Cornish company that has EU funding and is finalising plans to install another 66 charge points in Cornwall.
+This will include more of the fastest chargers (called rapid and ultra-rapid chargers) which can charge most cars in 30-60 minutes.

 Cornwall Council is considering the installation of LED smart street lights but has not made a final decision to install them as of yet.
 InstallingLED street lighting combined with smart street lamps could save 4,500 tonnes of carbon and almost £1m per year.
 Smart street lamps have sensors in them that detect whether there are cars or people around and dim the street lights where they are not needed.
 This is one of the ways they save carbon the other being the use of LEDs as these bulbs save about 75% of the energy used in traditional bulbs.